seacvs/TribalChallenge/README.md

-# TribalChallenge
+## TribalChallenge
 Sebastian Aceves Cardenas - Tribal Challenge

-Hi all!

-First part of the challenge
+### Section 1.
+UI Manual Testing
-  UI Manual Testing can be found in "challenge_manual_UI.md"
+UI Manual Testing can be found in **challenge_manual_UI.md**

-Second part of the challenge
+### Section 2.
+API Manual Testing
-  API Manual Testing can be found in "challenge_manual_API.md"
+ API Manual Testing can be found in **challenge_manual_API.md**

-Third part of the challenge
+### Section 3.
 UI Automation
-I created the automated test scripts in Cypress,
+The automated test scripts where created with Cypress, I choose cypress because for it can complete the tests in a simple way and it is easy to use.

+---

-You need to have installed cypress and typescript
-  You can install them with these commands:
+> You need to have installed cypress and typescript and can install them with these commands:

-    cypress: 'npm install cypress'
-    typescript: 'npm install typescript'
+    npm install cypress
+    npm install typescript

+Initialize tsconfig.json, to ensure cypress is accesible by typescript

+    npx tsc --init --types cypress --lib dom,es6

-1. Run to create the package.json at project folder npm init -y
+1. Run to create the package.json at project folder `npm init -y`

-2. Run 'npx cypress open' to start cypress
+2. Run `npx cypress open` to start cypress

-3. Select cypress/integration/challenge_part1.ts to see the execution of the first part of the automation scripts
+3. Select *cypress/integration/challenge_part1.ts* to execute the first part of the automation scripts

-4. Select cypress/integration/challenge_part2.ts to see the execution of the second part of the automation scripts
+4. Select *cypress/integration/challenge_part2.ts* to execute the second part of the automation scripts

 Thanks!